felipeln/myStudy/docs/02-git.md

 #### **Main/master**
 Main or Master branch is the prod branch that will run our application.
 #### **Develop**
+Develop branch is the one that will contain the code in progress before the merge to the main

+the develop will be a time-line for our application
 #### **Feature**
+feature branch are support branch that will be created through the develop branch.

+This branch will be created when needed to add a new feature to the applicaiton.

+this kind of branchs need to be name as **feature/name-of-the-new-feature**.

+After the feature be concluded, this branch will be merge to the develop and after this, will be deleted.
 #### **Hotfix**
+Its a branch used to fix bugs and other things, usually will be created through the **main/master** branch.

+after fix the problem, this branch will be merged to de develop and to the main/master branch.

+#### Release
+This branch will be created as one stop of the development is concluded